 Dada smirks.
 “Again!
 Carry on dude.
 I wouldn’t wanna be caught in the middle of two lovebirds.”
 And winks.

 Sid protests, “It’s not a date or something but she just asked me to come along.
-You know how she has these sudden craziness and even Shirin’s not there to accompany her.”
+You know how she has these sudden cravings and even Shirin’s not there to accompany her today.”

 Dada breaks into a wide grin.
 “Dude don’t justify yourself and whoever even mentioned anything about a date.
 Well I suddenly lost the appetite to go out.
-Gonna watch the Big Bang Theory series.
+Gonna watch the Big Bang Theory and drool over Penny.
 Come back soon lover boy.”

 The total shy Sid turns red.
 He slips out of the room somehow managing a “Bye.”